-Hot on the heels of Halloween and my post about creepy gaming urban legends, yesterday saw people around the UK celebrate Guy Fawkes Night.
-At this time of year we burn bonfires and light fireworks to remember Britain’s most notorious traitor after he planned to blow up the Houses of Parliament in 1605.
+Hot on the heels of Halloween and my post about creepy gaming urban legends, yesterday saw the UK celebrate Guy Fawkes Night.
+We burn bonfires and light fireworks, to remember Britain’s most notorious traitor after he planned to blow up the Houses of Parliament in 1605.

 Whether we’re celebrating Fawkes’ execution or honouring his attempt to do away with the government, I’m not entirely sure; but what better excuse to write about the best explosions in video games?
 With a big thank you to my blogging buddies for their suggestions for the following list, let’s get ready to light the fuse…